Disgruntled/auth0_aws_Saml/readme.md

 ## Customizing to your environment

 This version .1 effort does not feature a config file and unfortunately the variables themselves will need to be modified.

-## Invocation

-Simply call the script with your python 2 executable after all dependencies have been resolved.

-after that you can then use the "saml" profile as it has been saved to your ~.aws/credentials file.

-This can be referenced in your aws SDK, or if using the cli add "--profile saml" to all your one-liners.

 ## Debugging